andrewbloese-00/prioritize-js/README.md

 # Requirements To Run
-In order to start this project, node must be installed on your machine. ( it can be found [here](https://nodejs.org/en/). ).
-Make sure you download the LTS version not Current.
+In order to start this project, node must be installed on your machine.
+It can be found [here](https://nodejs.org/en/).
+ * Make sure you download the LTS version NOT the current version.

 # Once Node is installed
 After your machine has node installed, navigate to the project root directory in a terminal or using gitbash if you are on windows.
 Then run the command...